Stanley Baldwin: Last years and death

 In June 1945, Baldwin's wife, Lucy, died.
 Baldwin himself now suffered from arthritis and needed a cane to walk.
 When he made his final public appearance in London in October 1947 at the unveiling of a statue of George V, a crowd of people recognised and cheered him, but he had become deaf and so asked: "Are they booing me?"
 Having been made Chancellor of the University of Cambridge in 1930, he continued in that capacity until his death in his sleep at Astley Hall, near Stourport-on-Severn, Worcestershire, on 14 December 1947.
 He was cremated in Birmingham, and his ashes were buried in Worcester Cathedral.
 No cause of death was revealed.

+A memorial service was held at Wilden Church, near Stourport, Worcestershire.

 Baldwin was a member of the Oddfellows and Foresters Friendly Society.